-36. Does the law in your jurisdiction provide for a private right of action and, if so, in what circumstances?
+41. Do the data protection laws in your jurisdiction provide for a private right of action and, if so, under what circumstances?

-An individual or relevant person, under the draft Bill, may file a complaint on its own before the Commission against any violation of personal data protection rights conferred under the draft Bill, conduct of any data controller, data processer or their processes.
+An individual or relevant person, under the draft Bill, may

-37. Are individuals entitled to monetary damages or compensation if they are affected by breaches of data protection, privacy and/or cybersecurity laws?
-Is actual damage required, or is injury of feelings sufficient?
+file a complaint on its own before the Commission against any violation of personal data protection rights conferred under the draft Bill, conduct of any data controller, data processer or their processes.

-The draft Bill does not provide for entitlement for any
+42. Are individuals entitled to monetary damages or compensation if they are affected by breaches of data protection law?
+Does the law require actual damage to have been sustained, or is injury to feelings, emotional distress or similar sufficient for such purposes?

-monetary damages or compensation to the affected data subjects.
+The draft Bill does not provide for entitlement for any monetary damages or compensation to the affected data subjects.

-38. How are data protection, privacy and cybersecurity laws enforced?
+43. How are data protection laws in your jurisdiction enforced?

 The Commission would act as a regulator and enforcer of the subject matter.
-The data subjects may file a complaint to the Commission for enforcement of their rights, as explained at question 36.
+The data subjects may file a complaint to the Commission for enforcement of their rights, as explained at question 40.

-39. What is the range of sanctions (including fines and penalties) for violation of data protection, privacy and cybersecurity laws?
+44. What is the range of sanctions (including fines and penalties) for violation of data protection laws in your jurisdiction?